 Visiting somewhere romantic by yourself doesn’t need to be sad.
 If you believe in the law of attraction, you know you should be surrounding yourself with the things you want.

 Changing your mindset to a celebration and enjoy-life mode will most certainly bring you true joy.
 Promise!
-These moments you create for yourself now tells the universe you love yourself and are ready for love.
+These moments you create for yourself now tell the universe you love yourself and are ready for love.

 Now once you arrive, you might get so carried away by all the beauty around that you may forget to visit some important sites.

-The best part doing this day trip from Verona is that it can all be seen in one day!
+The best part of doing this day trip from Verona is that it can all be seen in one day!
 If you have extra time, you might want to consider staying the night.
 I would highly recommend looking into the hotels I will list below.

-Accommodations For Verona
+Accommodations In Verona

 You can certainly just make a day trip to Verona.
-However, you can’t go choosing to stay longer in the lovely Verona.
+However, you can’t go choosing to stay longer in lovely Verona.
 My top priority for hotels is finding one in a central area that is both stylish and charming.